 After almost two years in town, a thing that still brings a smile to my face is the trees along the pavement of most streets in Buenos Aires.
 Take a look at the pictures below, and you will get what I mean.

-As late as this Saturday, I was amazed by how I can sit in the middle of a big cosmopolitan city as Buenos Aires and being able to eat lunch with my boyfriend hidden behind high trees and huge plants.
+As late as this Saturday, I was amazed by how I can sit in the middle of a big cosmopolitan city like Buenos Aires and be able to eat lunch with my boyfriend hidden behind high trees and huge plants.
 The trees of Buenos Aires won my heart from the first day, and it had made many thoughts pass through my head over these last two years.